 The aim of these sessions is to provide information to prisoners and to empower them to be able to deal with some issues themselves.

-HMPs Belmarsh, Brixton, Bronzefield, Downview, Eastwood Park, Erlestoke, Guys Marsh, Huntercombe, Isis, Kirkham, Lewes, Leyhill, Manchester, New Hall, Pentonville, Send, Styal, Thameside and Wandsworth.
+HMPs Belmarsh, Brixton, Bronzefield, Downview, Eastwood Park, Erlestoke, Guys Marsh, High Down, Huntercombe, Isis, Kirkham, Lewes, Leyhill, Manchester, New Hall, Pentonville, Send, Styal, Thameside, Wandsworth and Warren Hill.

 Legal Advice Clinics: one-to-one advice

 We give general advice on a one-to-one basis at legal advice outreach sessions, which are often held in prison libraries.
 Any prisoner can sign up to attend these sessions.

 The clinics provide expert advice on a vast range of issues, from missing items of property to complex issues relating to recall procedures and sentence calculation.